sac-research/homepage/README.md

 This is the source code for SAC Research Group homepage.

+For members, add your information by following the instructions in [CONTRIBUTING](/CONTRIBUTING).

 The group is based at Concordia University, Montreal, QC.

 ## Requirements